 All project lands at USACE water resource development projects are allocated by USACE into one of four categories in accordance with the congressionally authorized purpose for which the project lands were acquired.
 There are four possible categories of allocation identified in USACE regulations including Operations, Recreation, Fish and Wildlife, and Mitigation.
 At Whitney Lake, the only land allocation category that applies is Operations which is defined as those lands that are required to operate the project for the primary authorized purposes of flood control, hydroelectric power, and water conservation.
 The remaining allocations of Recreation, Fish and Wildlife, and Mitigation would apply only if lands had been acquired specifically for these purposes.
-The entire fee simple federal estate at Whitney Lake is 45,486 acres, all of which is allocated to Operations.
+The entire federal estate at Whitney Lake for the purposes of this Master Plan is 45,486 acres, all of which is allocated to Operations.